The aluminium plate in the engine bayVacuum pumpGetting the engine inThe heater

 Curb Weight2,248 Pounds (1,021 Kilograms)

-I'd be getting it done quicker, but I'm making a TV show about the conversion process as I go, and that takes time too!!
+I'm making a TV show about the conversion process as I go - free to view at

 code by jerry